 The Peachtree is an Atlanta tradition, even if you aren't a runner.
 Tailgating for the race is a fun way to support your friends and family who are running - and even if you don't know anyone, you'll love the crazy costumes you'll see on some spirited runners.
 The route goes straight down Peachtree from Lenox Mall to Piedmont Park and many businesses open early so you can set up camp and watch the race!
 People also gather on lawns and set up chairs for a good view.
 Get there early to see the fastest runners, who finish the race in about 30 minutes!

 Centennial Olympic Park has one of Atlanta's biggest July 4th celebrations and firework shows.
 The park gates with open at 6 p.m., with a firework show beginning around 9:40 p.m.
-Traditionallyt he park hosts family-friendly activities and musical performances (the 2012 performer has not yet been announced).
+Traditionally the park hosts family-friendly activities and musical performances (the 2013 performer has not yet been announced).
 Attendees are encouraged avoid the traffic by riding Marta to Peachtree Center or the CNN Center stations.
 This is a free event.

 Another big fireworks show in Atlanta is at Buckhead's Lenox Square Mall.
 Complete with a kids zone and live music, this celebration has the largest fireworks show in the Southeast.
-The fun starts at 6 p.m. with live music from local bands.
-Popular cover band Party on the Moon will play beginning at 7:30 and continuing until the fireworks show. which is set to take place at 9:35 that evening.
+Activities take place all day, starting at 10 a.m., but the big party starts at 6 p.m. with live music from local bands.
+The night kicks off with Jimmy Buffet cover band Son of a Sailor, and continues with Wesley Cook, winner of the "Atlanta's Next Legend" talent search.
+Popular cover band Party on the Moon will play beginning at 7:30 and continuing until the fireworks show. which is set to take place at 9:40 that evening.
 This is a free event.

 The Georgia Aquarium is hosting a Fourth of July celebration and beer tasting on the roof of their parking deck, giving you a prime viewing spot for the Centennial Park fireworks.
-There will be Williamson Brother's barbecue, a fun photo booth, and live music provided by The Yacht Rock Revue.
+There will be summer eats, unlimited beer tasting, a fun photo booth, and live music.
 Tickets are $55 per person ($65 at the event).
+This is a 21+ event.

-The Atlanta Symphony Orchestra will play patriotic tunes outdoors at the Verizon Wireless Amphitheater.
-The performance will feature Tony Award-winning Broadway vocalist Debbie Gravitte, and the US Army Chorus.
+On Friday, July 5, the Atlanta Symphony Orchestra will play patriotic tunes outdoors at the Verizon Wireless Amphitheater.
 There will also be a fireworks show.
 Tickets start at just $15.